I am obliged to report that which is reported, but not to believe it.

 But now, to the reports.

-The following news story, which seems to have passed over the threshold into the realm of myth, appears on page 9 (columns 1 and 2) of the April 2, 1887 issue of the newspaper Znaimer Wochenblatt, which was published in Znojmo (Znaim), a town in what is now the Czech Republic:
+The following news story, which seems to have passed over the threshold into the realm of myth, appeared on page 9 (columns 1 and 2) of the April 2, 1887 issue of the newspaper Znaimer Wochenblatt, which was published in Znojmo (Znaim), a town in what is now the Czech Republic:

 A Horrific Monster.
 From Stockerau: Last Saturday in Niederfellabrunn, a 32 year-old unmarried maidservant Franziska H. gave birth a hideous monster alive.
 The child was like a human being with respect to its torso, that is, its shoulders, chest and upper abdomen.
 But the head and the lower belly were those of a large — toad.
 In addition the hands on its little arms exactly resembled the feet of the animal just named.
 The mother, who already had one normally developed child, attributed the present monstrosity to an accident that had happened to her the previous summer while she was out picking flowers.
 She had received a huge shock, she said, when a toad suddenly sprang out at her.
 The mother was so horrified by this monstrous creature that she trampled it to death at once after birth.
 The authorities were notified of the case by Dr. Jakob, who stated that the child’s face was not that of a human being, so no charges were brought.
 [Translated by E. M. McCarthy.
 Original German.]